sbanati/Book-Wizard/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a single-page react portfolio application.
-Additionally, this application was built with a mobile first approach and hosted on Netlify.
+This app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
+This application was a fully functioning Google Books API search engine built with a RESTful API and was refactored to be a GraphQL API built with Apollo Server
 <br><br>